apache/iceberg/site/docs/spec.md

 ## Format Versioning

-Versions 1 and 2 of the Iceberg format are finished and supported by the community.
+Versions 1 and 2 of the Iceberg spec are complete and adopted by the community.

 The format version number is incremented when new features are added that will break forward-compatibility---that is, when older readers would not read newer table features correctly.
 Tables may continue to be written with an older version of the spec to ensure compatibility by not using features that are not yet implemented by processing engines.

 #### Version 1: Analytic Data Tables

-Iceberg format version 1 defines how to manage large analytic tables using immutable file formats: Parquet, Avro, and ORC.
+Version 1 of the Iceberg spec defines how to manage large analytic tables using immutable file formats: Parquet, Avro, and ORC.

+All version 1 data and metadata files are valid after upgrading a table to version 2.
+[Appendix E](#version-2) documents how to default version 2 fields when reading version 1 metadata.

 #### Version 2: Row-level Deletes

-Iceberg format version 2 adds row-level deletes for analytic tables with immutable files.
+Version 2 of the Iceberg spec adds row-level updates and deletes for analytic tables with immutable files.

 The primary change in version 2 adds delete files to encode that rows that are deleted in existing data files.
 This version can be used to delete or replace individual rows in immutable data files without rewriting the files.

 In addition to row-level deletes, version 2 makes some requirements stricter for writers.
-For example, multiple schemas can be tracked in v1 metadata using an optional `schemas` list.
-In v2, the schemas list is required.
-The full set of changes are listed in [Appendix D: Format version changes, Version 2](#version-2).
+The full set of changes are listed in [Appendix E](#version-2).

 ## Goals